Home » Favorites » Swiss Chard Pesto Recipe

 • Vegan, Dairy Free, Gluten Free, and SO good!

-One of the Best Seasonal Swiss Chard Recipes
+Seasonal Swiss Chard Recipes

-This swiss chard pesto sauce recipe is a great way to get in some seasonal fresh produce!
+This Swiss chard pesto sauce recipe is a great way to get in some seasonal fresh produce!
 Swiss Chard is available here in New England in late spring and early summer.
 And add in some garlic scapes in the pesto for an extra zing of spring flavor!

-This recipe makes a LOT of sauce, which is perfect for a LOT of leftovers 🙂
+This recipe makes a LOT of sauce, which is perfect for a LOT of leftovers.

-• Swiss chard, washed, chopped, both leaves and stems – you can use a single color chard or a rainbow chard for this vegan pesto.
+Swiss chard, washed, chopped, both leaves and stems – you can use a single color chard or a rainbow chard for this vegan pesto.

 How Do I Make Swiss Chard Pesto?